erszcz/msc-thesis/dfly-multiboot.md

 passed by GRUB are stored safely into kernel memory in `locore.s`.
 However, the command line contents aren't interpreted until later in the boot process.
 Choosing the exact moment is a bit tricky.
-On the one hand, the support mechanism of the dynamic kernel environment must be setup already, on the other hand, the interpretation must be performed as early as possible, since other initializing subsystems might depend on the information passed on the command line.
+On the one hand, the support mechanism of the dynamic kernel environment must already be setup, on the other hand, the interpretation must be performed as early as possible, since other initializing subsystems might depend on the information passed on the command line.

-Fortunately, there exists a subsystem initialization mechanism with sophisticated priority management in the DragonFly BSD kernel already.
+Fortunately, in the DragonFly BSD kernel there already exists a subsystem initialization mechanism with sophisticated priority management.
 Below is a glimpse of the priority setting definitions:

 ```C